What is a virtual office?

 - The details don’t match.
 Despite the local listing, the company’s website and ABN details may list their main office in a different city or state.

-- There are many other signs you may not be dealing with a legitimate company, such as forcing you to sign too quickly, having
+- There are many other signs you may not be dealing with a legitimate company, such as forcing you to sign too quickly, never meeting with you in person, or not sending a qualified electrician to check the property, including switchboard, before the installation.

 Risks of purchasing through a virtual office